 Campus • Culture • Community • Connection

 Dr. Shari Clarke, a native of Toledo, Ohio, is a nationally recognized award-winning diversity educator with over 25 years of expertise.
-She currently serves as the inaugural Vice President for Diversity & Chief Diversity Officer at Eastern Washington University.
+She currently serves as the Inaugural Vice President for Diversity & Senior Diversity Officer at Eastern Washington University.

 Dr. Clarke states she is committed to providing voice and visibility to individuals and groups who have historically been overlooked and not included at the table.
 An avid writer, she has written multiple think pieces and articles including how Twilight Teaches Cultural Diversity based on the popular Twilight vampire series.
 In addition, Clarke has authored successful diversity strategic plans for multiple higher education institutions, the City of Spokane and State of Ohio Rehabilitation & Corrections Office.

 Dr. Clarke holds a Ph.D. in Higher Education Administration from the University of Nebraska, an MA in College Student Personnel from Bowling Green State University and a BA in Sociology from Lane College in Jackson, Tennessee.
 Dr. Clarke is a passionate and highly sought orator on issues of Diversity Equity & Inclusion.